-The interaction of fire and grazing can prevent woody plant encroachment, as well as provide vegetation structure for grassland generalists and those that specialize on either end of the disturbance spectrum (Hovick et al., 2014; Ratajczak et al., 2012).
-Patch-burned grazing grasslands are more likely to be source habitats for grassland birds and retain a higher temporal stability in community structure (Davis et al., 2016; Hovick et al., 2015).
-In this study, we are evaluating the impacts of patch-burn grazing on breeding season avian community composition using density estimates.
-We are evaluating the densities of grassland species in each treatment, as well as studying changes in the structure of the community among treatments and through time.
-Results will allow managers to promote grassland bird conservation in a working landscape.
+The interaction of fire and grazing can prevent woody plant

+encroachment, as well as provide vegetation structure for grassland generalists and those that specialize on either end of the disturbance spectrum (Hovick et al., 2014; Ratajczak et al., 2012).
+Patch-burn grazing grasslands are more likely to be source habitats for grassland birds and retain a higher temporal stability in community structure (Davis et al., 2016; Hovick et al, 2015).

+In this study, we evaluate the impacts of patch-burn grazing on breeding season avian community composition using density estimates.
+We will evaluate the densities of grassland species in each treatment, as well as study changes in the structure of the community among treatments and through time.